lewis-od/wavelength/README.md

 ## Installation
 Run `go get github.com/lewis-od/wavelength@v1.1.0`

+You can also run in a container using the script at [scripts/wavelength-docker.sh](scripts/wavelength-docker.sh)

 ## How it works

 Wavelength assumes the application code for all your lambda functions, as well as the Terraform code to deploy them, all